LibrariesHacked/library-strategy-scotland/index.md

 layout: default
 ---

+> {: .hint }
-> Inspiring individuals and communities to reach their full potential through innovation and investment in Scotland’s public libraries.
+  Inspiring individuals and communities to reach their full potential through innovation and investment in Scotland’s public libraries.

 ## Contents